xiaolu1/LonelyTwitter/README.md

 This code is only for demonstrating Eclipse, Android and jUnit development.

-This code is originally got from: https://github.com/aewilson-ua/lonelyTwitter
+This code is originally gotten from: https://github.com/aewilson-ua/lonelyTwitter
+Changes by Ali Sajedi.